i-monroy/SpaceX-Internship-Co-Op-Codes/3 - Third Week/Image Captioning Algorithm/README.md

 - **os, json, re, time, collections, random, pickle**: Various utility libraries for file handling, regular expressions, timing, data structures, randomness, and serialization.

 ## How to Run
-1. Clone the repository.
-2. Install the required libraries.
+1. Install the required libraries.
-3. Run the script using your preferred IDE or command line.
+2. Ensure that you have the dataset
-4. Adjust global variables and parameters if needed.
+3. Adjust global variables and parameters if needed.
-5. Run the `caption_image` method to generate captions for your images.
+4. Run the script to generate captions for your images.

 ## Input and Output
 - **Input**: Images from the COCO dataset or any compatible image.